coronel08/my-notes/notes/docs/aws.md

 ## Networking
 Public and private subnets in a VPC can communicate with each other
 * VPC - Virtual Private Cloud is a regional resource, can organize resources into subnets which are availability zone resources
-    * Internet Gateway - attach an internet gateway to a vpc to connect to the internet
+    * Internet Gateway - attach an internet gateway to a vpc to connect to the internet.
+Public subnets have a route to the internet gateway
-    * NAT Gateway - AWS managed allow your instances in private subnets to access the internet
+    * NAT Gateway - AWS managed allow your instances in private subnets to access the internet while remaining private
     * Transit Gateway - simplifies how customers connect all of their VPC's, acts as a hub
     * VPC Endpoints, only used within your VPC.
 Just to access AWS services privately within your VPC
         * VPC Endpoints Gateway - only for S3 and DynamoDB allow you to connect to AWS using a private network instead of wwww
         * VPC Endpoint Interface(ENI) - the rest of the services
     * VPC Peering - connects two VPC privately with AWS network, must be established in each VPC
+    * VPC Flow Logs - captures information about IP traffic to VPC, Subnet, Elastic Network Interface(ENI).
+Sent to S3 or Cloudwatch logs for storage
 * VPG - Virtual Private Gateway / VPN
     * AWS Client VPN
     * AWS site-to-site VPN - uses IPSec to establish connection between on premise and AWS.
 Over internet